DataDog/integrations-extras/helm/README.md

 ## Setup

-Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.
+It is recommended to run this check as a cluster-agent.
 It also assumes your pod has the correct permissions to list secrets.

 ### Installation